AGarciaMora/CocoTF/README.md

 ## CocoTF implementation

 The code included in this repository, corresponds to CocoTF's second step: **identifying Second Search TFs**.
 Thus to run this code you should have:
-1. The PWM corresponding to your TF of interest.
+1. The PWM corresponding to your previously identified First Search TFs.
 2. A set of input regulatory regions (e.g tissue-specific enhancers).

+If you do not have both of these, refer to the original publication for suggestions on how to identify context-specific TFs and regulatory regions using comparative studies of RNA-seq and corresponding H3K27ac data.
+If you clicked this link from the paper hoping to find code to identify First Search TFs, email the author who will do her best to help.

 ### Required software
 CocoTF is run as a pipeline on the command line.